 Our tonnage levels and revenue mix are subject to seasonal trends common in the motor carrier industry, although other factors, such as changes in the economy, could cause variation in these trends.
-Operating margins in the first quarter are normally lower due to reduced shipments during the winter months.
+Operating margins in the first and fourth quarters are typically lower than those during the second and third quarters due to reduced shipments during the winter months.
 Harsh winter weather or natural disasters, such as hurricanes, tornados and floods, can also adversely impact our performance by reducing demand and increasing operating expenses.
-Freight volumes typically build to a peak in the third or early fourth quarter, which generally results in improved operating margins for those periods.
 We believe seasonal trends will continue to impact our business.